NoirShadow/grit-windows-prebuilt-dependencies/README.md

 Description
 -----------

-Prebuilt versions of various open source projects to make it easier to build Grit and related projects on MSVC.
+Prebuilt versions of various things to make it easier to build Grit and related projects on MSVC.

 Currently included
 ------------------